alenet1992/music.youtube/README.md

 Remove video player on youtube (Mozilla)

 # Configurations
-1 - Clone &nbsp;
+Clone the project
-2 - about:debugging#/runtime/this-firefox &nbsp;
+Go to: about:debugging#/runtime/this-firefox
-3 - Add temporary extension &nbsp;
+Add temporary extension
-4 - Go to music.youtube.com &nbsp;
+Go to music.youtube.com

 Maybe in the future i can add some functions.
 Enjoy, it's free ;)